 The St Peter's Wesleyans were not the only Methodist congregation in the city.
 In the early nineteenth century some Staffordshire Methodists broke away from the original Wesleyan connexion, calling themselves Primitive Methodists.
 A Primitive Methodist missionary arrived in Canterbury in 1839 and set up a society.
 The members rented an old Baptist chapel in St John's Place and used this for worship until 1876, when they built a new chapel in the Borough.
 Nationally, Wesleyan, Primitive and United Methodists joined together in 1932 to form the Methodist Church we know today.
 The Primitive and Wesleyan congregations in Canterbury amalgamated four years later.
 They worshipped at St Peter's and used the old Primitive chapel as a youth centre, before selling it to a Pentecostal congregation in the 1960s.
 As a result of the 1932 Methodist Union the Wesleyan Day School had to change its name.
 Its hat badges were turned upside down so that W for 'Wesleyan' became M for 'Methodist'.

 The outside of St Peter's has remained largely unchanged over the centuries, apart from the recent addition of a corridor linking the church to a new hall.
 Internally, however, there has been much change.
 As part of the centenary celebrations in 1911, the communion table and rail were brought forward in front of the pulpit, and tip-up chairs were introduced into the gallery.
 During major renovations in 1956-57, half of the gallery was taken down, since it was putting pressure on the walls, and the pulpit was moved to one side.
 This gave the congregation a much clearer view of the communion table, and reflected a growing liturgical emphasis on the importance of both Word and Sacrament.
 More recent refurbishments, in the late 1970s and late 1990s, created a more spacious, versatile sanctuary area, and a larger, more welcoming vestibule, flanked by ancillary rooms.
 Two major features of the 1990s renovation were the replacement of fixed pews with comfortable chairs and the relocation of the organ to the gallery.
-The church now looks much more symmetrical, and its appearance - and excellent acoustic - is appreciated not only by the regular congregation but also by people who attend chamber concerts organised by Music at St Peter's.
+The church now looks much more symmetrical, and its appearance - and excellent acoustic - is appreciated not only by the regular congregation but also by people who attend many of the musical events that take place in the building.
 This is just one of a number of ways in which the 21st century congregation seeks to use its personnel and facilities to cater for the wider community.
 Details of other activities can be found elsewhere on this website.